-Ultimately Sydney can take you on a full-day tour to experience the city’s most exciting dining precincts, like the Tramsheds in Glebe, The Cannery in Rosebery and Spice Alley in Chippendale.
-For a new way to look at food, join wild food expert Diego Bonetto on a foraging tour through the Inner West or Eastern Suburbs to pick edible and medicinal weeds.
+Ultimately Sydney will caress your palate on a full-day expedition around the city’s most happening dining precincts, like Tramsheds in Glebe, The Canneryi n Rosebery and Spice Alley in Chippendale.
+Or get your hands dirty with wild food expert Diego Bonetto on a foraging tour through the Inner West or Eastern Suburbs to pick edible and medicinal plants.
 You'll never look at a public park in the same way again.

-Take a self-guided tour along the Hawkesbury Harvest Farm Gate Trail on the edge of Sydney.
-You can pick your own oranges, apples or tomatoes at family-run orchards, taste gourmet goats cheese, sip apple cider or boutique wines, and pick up some plants to take home.
+Take a self-guided culinary excursion along the Hawkesbury Harvest Farm Gate Trail on the edge of Sydney.
+You can pick your own oranges, apples or tomatoes at family-run orchards; taste gourmet goats’ cheese; and sip apple cider or boutique wines.